kristrev/multihomed-routing/README.md

 Linux supports multihoming out of the box.
-However, when a Linux&dash;device is connected to multiple networks simultaneously, the kernel will often be unable to make use of all the different networks due to overlapping routes (typically the default route).
-Configuring routing on multihomed hosts requires special care, and is in most cases not handled properly by default set of networking/routing tools installed on a host.
+However, when a Linux&dash;device is connected to multiple networks simultaneously, the kernel will often be unable to make use of all the different networks due to overlapping routes (typically the default routes).
+Configuring routing on multihomed hosts requires special care, and is in most cases not handled properly by the default set of networking/routing tools installed on a host.
 In this document, I will present a solution that can be used to automatically configure routing correctly on multihomed Linux hosts.
 The solution integrates with existing tools like